katharinalisalin/demo-bug-template/docs/contributing/reporting-a-bug.md

     While we know that it is a good practice among developers to include a link to a repository with the bug report, we currently don't support those in our process.
-The reason is that the reproduction which is automatically produced by the [built-in info plugin] contains all of the necessary environment information that is often forgotten to be included.
+The reason is that the reproduction, which is automatically produced by the [built-in info plugin] contains all of the necessary environment information that is often forgotten to be included.